dhdak0704/jongwoopark/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello.
-I am Jongwoo Park, a researcher at the KATECH(Korea Automotive Technology Institue).
-I am currently working on the field of 'Driver Misuse and System Performance Limitations in Autonomous Vehicles'.
+Hello, my name is Jongwoo Park, and I am a PhD student in the Department of Industrial Engineering at Yonsei University.
+I am conducting research on HMI/eHMI to improve usability in mobility environments.
-My final research goal is to provide safe vehicles considering both driver misuse and system performance limitations.
+My research goal is to enhance user satisfaction by increasing usability with ensured safety in mobility.
+For more details, please check my website, and feel free to contact me with any questions.
+Thank you.
 {style="text-align: justify;"}